Andre601/mkdocs-materialx/docs/contributing/making-a-pull-request.md

 and do not create any unintended side effects.
 You should test them on at least these three [smoke tests]:

-- The documentation of Material for MkDocs itself.
+- The documentation of MaterialX for MkDocs itself.
 If you set up and run the development environment as outlined in the [instructions for setting up the development environment], `mkdocs serve` should be running and continuously building the documentation.
 Check that there are no error messages and, ideally,